Heel Pain Treatment Rosanna

 Do heel spurs require surgery?

-In most cases, heel spurs do not necessitate surgery.
-The presence of heel spurs on imaging tests, such as X-rays, does not automatically indicate a need for surgical intervention.
-Initial treatment approaches typically involve conservative measures, including rest, stretching exercises, orthotics, and other modalities.
-Surgery is generally considered only when conservative treatments fail to provide sufficient relief.
+In the majority of cases, heel spurs do not require surgical intervention.
+The discovery of heel spurs on imaging tests, such as X-rays, does not automatically imply the need for surgery.
+Non-surgical treatment options, such as rest, stretching exercises, orthotics, and other modalities, are commonly utilised as initial approaches.
+Surgery is usually considered a last resort if conservative treatments prove ineffective.

 Should I stretch a sore Achilles?